Master of Music in Opera Degree

 Binghamton University is proud to have a collaborative relationship with Tri-Cities Opera, providing auditioned and selected students with professional stage experience.
 Since 1979, Binghamton University's Master of Music in Opera Program has collaborated with Tri-Cities Opera to create a unique and exceptional program combining the professional experience that Tri-Cities Opera can offer with the academic, performance and practical studies offered by Binghamton University.
 The teaching artists bring a wide experience of long and continuing careers in opera to the program.
 Students complete a minimum of 36 graduate credit hours in music courses, including master classes, studio voice, theory, history, lyric diction, coaching, vocal literature, movement, and acting.

-MM Opera/Voice Audition Date in NYC: December 2016
+MM Opera/Voice Audition Date at OPERA America, NYC: December 5, 2018

 For more specific program information, contact Thomas Goodheart at firstname.lastname@example.org.